SECTION I – EARLY CHILDHOOD HISTORY

 With payment of a non-refundable registration fee your child’s name will be placed on a waiting list.
 The child’s name will remain on the waiting list for the duration of the current school year.
 Removal of name will take place only upon request of parent/guardian.

-Absences should be reported in advance by calling the classroom phone before the time your child is scheduled to arrive.
+Absences should be reported in advance by calling the center before the time your child is scheduled to arrive.
+This does not imply a refund for that day.

 Drop Off and Pick Up Of Children

-A parent or authorized person (see below) must walk a child into his/her classroom or designated area, sign the child in and out, and notify the teacher of his/her presence.
+A parent or authorized adult (see below) must walk a child into his/her classroom, sign the child in and out, and notify the teacher of his/her presence.
 Parents are asked to spend a few moments (e.g., helping your child put away their coat and belongings) to ease the transition from home to school.
-It is also possible that you will have a “Weekly Sign IN/OUT sheet with Health Questions”.
-This is in place of the daily sign in/out sheet.
-Please complete this form daily and turn it in when you pick up your child at the end of the day on the last day of attendance that week.
-This will eliminate the need for a clipboard and pen.

-- The authorized person’s name must appear on the Child Information Card
+- The authorized adult’s name must appear on the Child Information Card

 - Identification must be presented to the head teacher or person in charge of the classroom.
 This is a policy to ensure the safety of your child, so we ask for your complete cooperation.

-- With prior written notice, an authorized high school student who over 16 years of age with valid ID is on the Child Information Card can pick up the child.
+- With prior written notice, an authorized high school student, with a valid driver’s license, who is on the Child Information Card, can pick up the child.

 - The Dearborn Public Schools Early Childhood Program cannot assume responsibility for any child not signed in and escorted to the classroom.

-Under normal circumstances, parents are welcome visitors in the program at any time.
+Parents are welcome visitors in the program during times that do not disrupt the flow of the classroom schedule.
+Snack time, lunch time, and special arrangements are examples of appropriate times to visit.
 A variety of opportunities are available for parents to participate in their child’s preschool experience during the course of the school year.
 During class hours we ask that visits are limited to adults only.
-However, we are not having visitors to the classroom at this time.

 Definition: Discipline involves positive guidance and teaching.